mnvtrvd/sv2fsm/README.md

 ## Style Requirements:

-For this to work seemlessly, there need to be a few hard style requirements.
+I tried to make it pretty style ambiguous, so this should work regardless of your particular branch of SystemVerilog.
 Given that your code compiles and you have generally good SystemVerilog style habits, this should work.

-If there are any special requirements, I will list them below:
+For this to work seemlessly, there need to be a few hard style requirements listed below:

 - all case and conditional (if/else if/else) statements NEED a "begin" and "end".
 (I know one-liners are possible, but the parser I created isn't currently capable of doing so)